emacsmirror/csv2ledger/README.md

  ("\\(?:restaurant\\)" .
 "Expenses:Leasure:Restaurant"))
 ```

 `c2l-account-regexps` is not a customisable option, because normally the variable is set based on the contents of the account matchers file.
-If it is already set to a value the first time a conversion function is called, `csv2ledger` will not overwrite it.
+If it is already set to a value the first time a conversion function is called though, `csv2ledger` will not overwrite it.

 When `c2l-account-regexes` is compiled from the account matchers file, each account has only one entry in the alist, but this is not a requirement.
 You can have multiple regexes pointing to the same account.
 Note that if you have multiple regexes matching a transaction the first regex that matches wins out.